-- (1) The Board or a public entity must ensure that no disqualified bidder or supplier is permitted to receive a procurement contract or otherwise participate in procurement proceedings. - (2) A bidder or supplier is disqualified from bidding if such bidder or supplier - - (a) is not in good standing with the Receiver of Revenue; - (b) is not in possession of a valid certificate of good standing with the Social Security Commission or, in the case where a company has no employees, confirmation letter from Social Security Commission; - (c) is not, as required by the Affirmative Action (Employment) Act, 1998 (Act No. 29 of 1998), in possession of - - (i) a valid affirmative action compliance certificate issue under section 41 of that Act; - (ii) an exemption issued under section 42 of that Act; or - (iii) a proof from the Employment Equity Commissioner that the bidder or supplier is not a relevant employer as defined in that Act; or - (d) has not submitted a written undertaking as contemplated in section 138(2) of the Labour Act, 2007.
+- (1) The Board or a public entity must ensure that no disqualified bidder or supplier is permitted to receive a procurement contract or otherwise participate in procurement proceedings. - (2) In addition to other documents or information which may be required from a bidder or supplier, the bidder or supplier must submit the following documents at the time of submitting a bid to a public entity, failing which the bidder or supplier must be disqualified- - (a) a valid certificate of good standing with the Receiver of Revenue; - (b) a valid certificate of good standing with the Social Security Commission or, in the case where a company has no employees, confirmation letter from the Social Security Commission; - (c) as required by the Affirmative Action (Employment) Act, 1998 (Act No. 29 of 1998)- - (i) a valid affirmative action compliance certifictae issued under section 41 of that Act; - (ii) an exemption issued under section 42 of that Act; or - (iii) a proof from the Employment Equity Commissioner that the bidder or supplier is not a relevant employer as defined in that Act; - (d) a written undertaking as contemplated in section 138(2) of the Labour Act, 2007 (Act No. 11 of 2007); and